 You will need some felt scraps in a variety of colors, in addition to some basic craft supplies like scissors and glue for this project.

-You will also need a few basic craft items for sewing felt projects.
+You will also need a few basic craft items such as scissors, a needle and thread and glue.

 Free Pattern Download